- 34 Minutes to read

 Wireless Mic On

-- You can look at the Last Mic Mixer Name account property to see if the Wireless Microphone app was used as the last recording device OR look at the Timeline tab on the Review & Correct page to see which microphone was used for a specific dictation.
+This property is listed as "TRUE" if the user has the Wireless Microphone setting toggled on in the nVoq Voice Settings menu.
+You can look at the Last Mic Mixer Name account property to see if the Wireless Microphone app was used as the last recording device OR look at the Timeline tab on the Review & Correct page to see which microphone was used for a specific dictation.

-- Note you will see account properties for both Android Wireless Mic and iOS Wireless Mic if the user has used both with the same account.
+You will see account properties for both Android Wireless Mic and iOS Wireless Mic if the user has used both with the same account.

 iOS nVoq.Wireless Microphone Account Properties